 Father Young also learned the value of good contacts: with the help of then-Governor Rockefeller, Young developed the state’s first alcohol crisis center and extended care facility.

-Not resting on his laurels, Father Young worked with the New York State Department of Corrections to create the first Alcohol and Substance Abuse Treatment program.
-The program relies on the principles of Father Young’s stool: full recovery is only possible in concert with housing and employment.
+Father Young also worked with the New York State Department of Corrections to create the first Alcohol and Substance Abuse Treatment program.
+The program relies on principles that Father Young long ago made a part of his program: full recovery is only possible if treatment occurs in concert with housing and employment.
+He likens it to a three-legged stool.
+Missing one leg, the stool cannot stand.

 Since 1959, the amalgam of services that have Peter Young’s name on them have been known as Peter Young Housing, Industries and Treatment (PYHIT).
 In 1992, when Father Young bid farewell to his job at the correctional facility (and retired his debt), there were 41,000 inmates enrolled in rehab programs he’d helped create.

 PYHIT helps more than 5,000 people every day through its various treatment and residential programs.
-Father Young’s success is undeniable: PYHIT boasts a recidivism rate of less than 10 percent.
+PYHIT boasts a recidivism rate of less than 10 percent.
 Eighty-five percent of its clients return to productive lives.
-PYHIT operates more than 118 sites in counties across New York State on a $10 million annual budget.
-Over the 50 years of its existence PYHIT has helped hundreds of thousands move from addiction to becoming tax-paying members of society.
+PYHIT operates sites in counties across New York State.
+Over the 50-plus years of its existence PYHIT has helped hundreds of thousands move from addiction to becoming tax-paying members of society.

 To ease the transition, Father Young promotes the concept of the “wounded healer.”
 He believes that successfully recovering addicts are the best teachers for those not as far along the path—and he asks people in his program to espouse the same philosophy.
 The result is enhanced self-esteem and a renewed sense of hope and purpose.
 Father Young loves to call it the “glidepath” to recovery, drawing comparisons between the wounded healer support system and the guided support a plane needs to land on an aircraft carrier.